Master Monochrome: Tips and Gear for Black and White Photography

 Image by Hunter Hart

 When looking for a camera, we recommend cameras with excellent dynamic range, autofocus capabilities, and high resolution.
-Black and white images can be a little less forgiving than full color images, so you’ll want to make sure your camera is taking reliable, high quality images.
+Black-and-white images can be a little less forgiving than full-color images, so you’ll want to make sure your camera is taking reliable, high-quality images.

 If you’re looking to switch things up, consider taking a break from digital photography and grab a film camera!
-Film is a great way to capture black and white images and can bring a fun, nostalgic element to not only your images but your photography process.
+Film is a great way to capture black-and-white images and can bring a fun, nostalgic element to not only your images but your photography process.
 We have tons of film cameras on our used gear shelf waiting for a new photography adventure!

 Black and White Film